 Let River Point Outfitting Co., adjacent to River Point Resort, outfit your BWCA adventure for several days and nights.
 Enhance your stay at River Point Resort with several days canoeing and camping in the Boundary Waters Canoe Area wilderness.
 Do the canoe trip on you own after an informative and educational “Trip Routing & Orientation Session”, or go with a congenial River Point guide.

 International Wolf Center

-No trip to the North Country is complete without a tour of Ely's famous multi-million dollar interpretive wolf center facility known internationally for its research and natural history on the timber wolf.
-Have a "close encounter" with the resident wolf pack as they roam their 1 1/4 acre home at the Wolf Center, playing, eating, sleeping, and tussling with each other.
-Experience the $1 million "Wolves & Humans" exhibit.
+No trip to the North Country is complete without a tour of Ely’s famous multimillion dollar interpretive wolf center facility known internationally for its research and natural history on the timber wolf.
+Have a “close encounter” with the resident wolf pack as they roam their 1 1/4 acre home at the Wolf Center, playing, eating, sleeping, and tussling with each other.
+Experience the $1 million “Wolves & Humans” exhibit.
 Visitors can go on evening howling expeditions or hike to a beaver dam.
-Presenatations, family day programs, enjoying a picnic at the new outside area, and other adventures round out a visit to the center.
-River Point's Recreation Program also includes thrilling wolf howling expeditions right on the wilderness shoreline of it's own Birch Lake-many times Birch Lake is where the Wolf Center guides go for their wolf howling, as well.
+Presentations, family day programs, enjoying a picnic at the new outside area, and other adventures round out a visit to the center.
+River Point’s Recreation Program also includes thrilling wolf howling expeditions right on the wilderness shoreline of it’s own Birch Lake-many times Birch Lake is where the Wolf Center guides go for their wolf howling, as well.

 The International Wolf Center is located one half mile east of Ely, Minnesota on highway #169, about 10 minutes from River Point Resort.
 Call 218.365.4695 ext.21 for more information.